samstav/simpl/vagrant/README.md

 ## Initial Setup

 Follow these instructions to spin up an Ubuntu 12.04 VM with your current Checkmate code installed and running.
+If installing onto a clean workstation you will also need the headers and compilers for your platform, for example OSX will require Xcode.

 Install [Vagrant](http://vagrantup.com/) (make sure you have version >= v1.0.3)
 and [VirtualBox](https://www.virtualbox.org/), then execute these commands: